Pebble Accretion: The pebble accretion framework

 Planetesimals must exceed $R_\mathrm{init}$ in order to enter the pebble accretion regime.
 Bodies that satisfy the constraint could rapidly grow to much larger sizes, rendering the planetesimal distribution bimodal.
 Conversely, if no single planetesimal exceeds the initiation threshold, planetesimals should grow by other, slower processes---either by ballistic accretion of pebbles or traditional planetesimal-driven accretion.
-This constraint is particularly severe for the outer disk, because $R_\mathrm{init}$ may easily be as large as Pluto and alternative mechanism are also slow.
-Frequently, planet population synthesis models sidestep the initiation threshold condition by starting with a sufficiently high seed mass that already accrete pebbles in the 2D limit \citep[e.g.][]{JohansenEtal2019,SchneiderBitsch2021}.
-However, the origin of these massive seeds is a critical issue in pebble accretion studies, as it is in planetesimal population synthesis.
+This constraint is particularly severe for the outer disk, because $R_\mathrm{init}$ may easily be as large as Pluto and alternative growth mechanism (i.e., planetesimal accretion) are also slow.
+Often, planet population synthesis models bypass the initiation threshold condition, by starting with a sufficiently high seed mass which already accretes pebbles efficiently in the 2D limit \citep[e.g.][]{JohansenEtal2019,SchneiderBitsch2021}.
+However, the true question lies in understanding how these massive bodies originally formed.

 The situation changes when $\Delta v$ is small.
 In \eq{Rinit} we took $\Delta v$ consistent with a smooth disk.
-However, in case of a pressure gradient (low $\eta$) or a particle pileup (or traffic jam; $Z_\mathrm{mid}\gg1$) $\Delta v$ can be much lower \eqp{vdrift}.
-Under these conditions, the issues posed by the initiation threshold are largely alleviated, allowing growth to proceed more rapidly (see below).
+However, in case of a local pressure maximum ($\eta\approx0$) or a particle pileup (or traffic jam; $Z_\mathrm{mid}\gg1$) $\Delta v$ can be much lower \eqp{vdrift}.
+Under these conditions, the challenges posed by the initiation threshold are largely mitigated, allowing growth to proceed more rapidly (see below).